Gere321123/short-edit-CV/README.md

-This project is a video editor softare, wich helps people to make subtitle to there videos.
+This project is a video editor software, which helps people to make subtitle to their videos automatically.

 And don't included the credentials.json file, you need to enable a google speach to text api to use this softare.